Our Verdict

 The seat on the Leap is well-padded to keep you sitting in comfort for the long haul.
 The seat height can be adjusted, and you can also move the seat pan forward and back to customize to the length of your legs, which is a unique adjustment we haven't seen on many other chairs.

 The reclining tension knob is located under the seat on the right side and is easily accessible while sitting.
 This easy-to-use knob sets the amount of resistance for when you lean back in the chair and is very responsive.
-Given the multitude of ways you can adjust the Leap, it's easy to get into an ergonomic position for most desks and bodies.
+Given the multitude of ways you can adjust the Leap, it's easy to find an ergonomic position that suits most desks and bodies.

 Ease of Assembly